Managed IT Support

 - Tier 1 call resolution on the first call: 60%

-This Service Level Agreement (SLA) defines the services and service levels between the service provider, ITS User Services Managed Desktop Support (MDS), and the customers of that service (Customer).
+This Service Level Agreement (SLA) defines the services and service levels between the service provider, ITS Customer Support Services, Managed IT Support (MITS), and the customers of that service (Customer).
 Eligible customers are the units, departments and colleges internal to the University of Texas at Austin.

-Managed Desktop Support (MDS) provides an efficient, cost-contained approach for colleges, schools and units to offer fully managed desktop support.
-MDS starts with friendly, knowledgeable staff who understand your technical environment.
+Managed IT Support (MITS) provides an efficient, cost-contained approach for colleges, schools and units to offer fully managed IT support.
+MITS starts with friendly, knowledgeable staff who understand your technical environment.
 This team of experts is supported by a technical infrastructure that allows us to deploy applications, updates and patches, as well as detect problems.

-Managed Desktop Support provides desktop support for faculty and staff in colleges, schools and units campus-wide.
+Managed IT Support provides desktop support for faculty and staff in colleges, schools and units campus-wide.

 Both Tier 1 and Tier 2 technical support are available from 8 a.m. to 5 p.m.
 Monday through Friday, excluding all holidays and university closures.

-There are three ways customers can contact managed desktop support for remote and local support:
+There are three ways customers can contact Managed IT Support for remote and local support:

 - Direct emails to individual support personnel